pitzer-e/FlaskTracker/README.md

 ensure continued and updated access to the working project repository.
-The rebuild is intended to allow for better linked Git updates to the remote-Git repository location via commit/push actions through local IDE's (i.e, PyCharm).
+The rebuild is intended to allow for better linked Git updates to the remote-Git repository location via commit/push actions through local IDE's (i.e, PyCharm). -Ethan

 ### 2021-05-25, Updated Libraries and SQLAlchemy